-The project has reached a mature status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. The project is used by well-known projects such as pip and caniusepython3.

-To work with the project, you can download a release from PyPI, or clone the source repository or download a tarball from it.
+The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. To work with the project, you can download a release from PyPI, or clone the source repository or download a tarball from it.